 Coursework during the first two years of the Pharm.D. program focuses on developing students' understanding of the pharmaceutical sciences - the relationship between medicine and the human body.
-Since scientists discover new drugs every year, understanding the science behind how medicine works helps Oregon State students become future-ready pharmacists.
-First and second year students also learn about communication and teamwork with other pharmacists and other health care providers.
+Since scientists discover new drugs every year, understanding the science behind how medicine works help Oregon State students become future-ready pharmacists.
+First and second-year students also learn about communication and teamwork with other pharmacists and other health care providers.
 They develop their skills in counseling patients, giving immunizations, performing physical assessments, and making ethical healthcare decisions.

 Students in Corvallis have all the resources of a major land-grant research university at their disposal, including the OSU Libraries and College of Pharmacy research facilities.
 While in Corvallis, students can improve their professional readiness by taking take elective courses in public health, toxicology, business, gerontology, and other fields.
-Many students participate in research with College of Pharmacy faculty members.
+Many students participate in research with the College of Pharmacy faculty members.
 While Oregon State is a large university, the limited size of the Pharm.D. program enables pharmacy students to build strong connections to their professors and to each other.